baidao/YTXRestfulModel/README.md

 ## Integration

-You shouldn't just use: pod "ARAnalytics".
+You shouldn't just use: pod "YTXRestfulModel".
 Since CocoaPods 0.36+ you should do something like:

 ```ruby
 pod 'YTXRestfulModel', :subspecs => ["RACSupport", "YTXRequestRemoteSync", "FMDBSync", "UserDefaultStorageSync"]